fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 }
 ```

-Retrieving data from the server is still done in the familiar way with the Axios <i>get</i> method.
+Retrieving data from the server is still done in a familiar way with the Axios <i>get</i> method.
 However, the Axios method call is now wrapped in a [query](https://tanstack.com/query/latest/docs/react/guides/queries) formed with the [useQuery](https://tanstack.com/query/latest/docs/react/reference/useQuery) function.
 The first parameter of the function call is a string <i>notes</i> which acts as a [key](https://tanstack.com/query/latest/docs/react/guides/query-keys)  to the query defined, i.e. the list of notes.

 The return value of the <i>useQuery</i> function is an object that indicates the status of the query.
 The output to the console illustrates the situation: